Celebrate Canada Day 2026

 Harmon’s

-From lagered ales to hazy IPAs, this Toronto-based brewery crafts premium non-alcoholic beers.
-Their award-winning staples and seasonal brews have elevated the non-alcoholic beer experience.
-You can find Harmon’s at bars, restaurants and retailers across Ontario.
+From lagered ales to hazy India Pale Ales (IPAs), this Toronto-based brewery crafts premium non-alcoholic beers.
+The award-winning staples and seasonal brews have elevated the non-alcoholic beer experience.
+Find Harmon’s beverages at bars, restaurants and retailers across Ontario.

-Note: Be sure to buy your food and alcohol in advance as most liquor and grocery stores will be closed on Canada Day.
+Note: Be sure to buy your food and alcohol in advance, as most liquor and grocery stores will be closed on Canada Day.
+In Ontario, you must be 19 or older to consume alcohol.
+Please drink responsibly.

 Spend time outdoors